CyberHackersDiary/Cyber-Security-101---TryHackMe/README.md

 Let’s dive into a hands-on adventure into the core disciplines of computer security.
 Acquire essential skills and knowledge to embark on a rewarding career.
 This repository will walk you step–by–step through the following modules:

-1. Start Your Cyber Security Career: Offensive Security Intro, Defensive Security Intro, and Search Skills
+1. Start Your Cyber Security Journey: Offensive Security Intro, Defensive Security Intro, and Search Skills

 2. Linux Fundamentals: Linux Fundamentals Part 1, Linux Fundamentals Part 2, and Linux Fundamentals Part 3